NeuroTechX/ntx_slack_archive/introductions.md

 >
 If you don't feel comfortable contributing just yet, there are also some channels that are less Neurotech related which you can can join such as <#C073WQK34|random>, however never be afraid to share a thought or question!

+6/27/2017 4:52 AM

+ **hfork** :

+ >Hello everyone.
+I'm Mehdi from Montreal, currently studying electrical engineering at Polytechnique.
+Found NTX by "chance" while I was looking for a computational neuroscience online course.
+I'm completely new to the neuro field thus I'm ready to start learning from scratch (I'm totally open to all your suggestions, 101s over here!).
+Also, I intend to use my summer time trying to get seriously started in AI.